MdShohanurRahman/enhanced-ngmodal/README.md

 ## Contributing

-We welcome contributions to make Enhanced-ng-modal even better.
+We welcome contributions to make Enhanced-Ngmodal even better.
 Please check our [contribution guidelines](CONTRIBUTING.md) for more details on how to get involved.

 ## Issues